UMAprotocol/protocol/packages/api/src/apps/api/README.md

-# Uma Api App
+# Uma API App

 This is the main application for ingesting data, formatting it and exposing it through restful endpoints.

 ## Environment

-Add these to a .env file in the root of the api folder.
+Add these to a .env file in the root of the `protocol/packages/api` folder.

 ```
 CUSTOM_NODE_URL=wss://mainnet.infura.io/ws/v3/${your project key}